Prantik

-Prantik is a multi-topic Assamese language magazine published fortnightly from Guwahati since 1981.
-It plays a vital role in the socio-political lives of the people of Assam, India.
+Prantik is a multi-topic Assamese language magazine published fortnightly from Guwahati in Assam since 1981.

-The founding chief editor of the magazine was Bhabendranath Saikia.
+The founding chief editor of the magazine was Bhabendra Nath Saikia.
 The founding editor was Pradip Baruah, who is also its present editor after more than three decades.

-Presently, it is still being published as a leading Assamese fortnightly.
+Presently, it is still being published fortnightly.
 Some of its articles include "Buddhi Jukti" and "Letters from Canada".
-Pages from Bhabendra Nath Saikia's personal diary are published at the last page of each issue.
+Pages from Bhabendra Nath Saikia's diary are published on the last page of each issue.